QuizMasterInc/QuizMaster/PROCESS.md

 ### Overview

-The team plans to meet on Tuesdays at 11AM each week in order to review the progress that has been made.
+The team plans to meet on Tuesdays at 11AM every other week in order to review the progress that has been made.

-This way there is in-person communication between team members at least once a week.

-We also plan on using our Discord server for consistent communication throughout each sprint.
+We also plan on using our Discord server for consistent communication throughout each sprint nearly every day.

 The team uses GitHub projects for management of the developement of this project.